stormbeta/worm-scraper/README.md

-# _The Wandering Inn_ Scraper
+# _A Practical Guide to Evil_ generator

-Scrapes the web serial [_The Wandering Inn_](https://wanderinginn.com/) into an eBook format.
+Scrapes the web serial [_A Practical Guide to Evil_](https://practicalguidetoevil.wordpress.com/) into an eBook format.

-NOTE: Work-in-progress, there's some errors in the resulting output still
+NOTE: Work-in-progress, there's probably some errors in the resulting output still, and you'll want to do a reconvert via Calibre if you want font/text size control

+**NOTE: Please do not distribute any epubs created via this script, the author explicitly requests none be created.
+This is only intended for personal use by people like me who strongly prefer to read stories offline using dedicated reader applications.**

 Based on Domenic's [original scraper](https://github.com/domenic/worm-scraper) for the Worm serial

+(everything below this line is from Domenic's work, not my own)

 ## How to use